UW-UPL/uw-upl.github.io/src/content/events/lightning-talks-fall-2024.md

 ---

 Ready to learn something new?
 UPLers share knowledge about their favorite topics in tech.
 Come to our Lightning Talks.

+You can watch the videos from the talks [here](https://www.youtube.com/playlist?list=PLtu1Btc5X0_mj-pEoJk-aQCUziIDAA7Xn).